naddison36/node-imports/README.md

 Error:(6, 31) TS2693:'BigNumber' only refers to a type, but is being used as a value here.
 ```

-5. import * as BigNumber
+5. import * as BigNumber from 'bignumber.js

 `import * as BigNumber from 'bignumber.js'`